 Summer is here!
 It’s paws-down the best time of year to be outside enjoying some quality time with our loyal companions; swimming, hiking, picnicking, and catching some rays.

-That said, we all the know the uncomfortable feeling of being too warm.
-Yuck!
-The same uncomfortable feeling can happen to our dogs, too.
-As pet parents, it’s important to know the signs of dehydration or heat exhaustion through these summer months so we can keep our fur-babies safe.
+That said, we all know the risks we face when being in the sun without proper preparation.
+And, as pet parents, it’s important to know the signs of dehydration or heat exhaustion through these summer months so we can keep our fur-babies safe.

 Check out our top 5 tips to keeping your dog safe in the summer heat: